Nigeria

 - 284 cc. of perfume or eau-de-Cologne;

-Drugs of any kind are prohibited in Nigeria.
+Narcotics and drugs of any kind are prohibited in Nigeria.

-Importation of birds or parrot families is not allowed
+- Import of birds is not allowed;

-- Quarantine applies.
+- Quarantine applies;

 The import of the following items is also prohibited: